Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 - Across all patterns there are no major algorithmic differences at this input length, as expected.
 The only significant difference is the run-time cost of the partition and small-sort.
 - On this micro-architecture the majority of the speedup is gained by a more sophisticated small-sort that leverages sorting-networks to avoid branch misprediction.
 - Patterns like random_d20 that spend their time exclusively doing partitions, benefit from using the same branchless partition implementation instead of using a branchy Hoare based partition implementation like std_unstable does.
-- ipnsort is slower for random_s95 than pure random, because it does a in this scenario useless 95% scan, until it realizes the input is not fully ascending. std_unstable in contrast has a partition implementation that benefits from having to swap fewer elements.
+- ipnsort is slower for random_s95 than pure random, because, in this scenario, it does a useless 95% scan, until it realizes the input is not fully ascending. std_unstable in contrast has a partition implementation that benefits from having to swap fewer elements.

 ##### u64 random scaling